 Assisting children to maintain ways of communicating for as long as possible is of the utmost importance.
-Some children with forms of INCL, and possibly LINCL, may not acquire any, or only a few, recognisable words.
+Some children with forms of CLN1, and possibly CLN2, may not acquire any, or only a few, recognisable words.
 Deteriorating communication skills often result in great distress and frustration, for both the child and those close to them.
 Speech and language therapy can play a key role in maintaining skills and in laying the foundations for continuing communication when speech is no longer comprehensible.

-Accessing speech and language therapy for your child can be extremely frustrating for parents and may be very difficult if it is not mentioned in their Statement or EHC Plan.
-If it is not mentioned in their Statement or EHC Plan, it may seem difficult or even impossible.
-Understanding the complex dynamic between deteriorating learning abilities, short-term memory and language skills will assist schools and families in finding individual solutions that enable the child to continue to communicate through any means possible.
+Accessing speech and language therapy for your child can be extremely frustrating for parents and may be very difficult or even impossible if it is not mentioned in their Statement or EHC Plan.
+Understanding the complex dynamic between deteriorating learning abilities, short term memory difficulties and deteriorating language skills will assist schools and families in finding individual solutions that enable the child to continue to communicate through any means possible.